-In 1861, John J and Mary Ellen Pleasant purchased land on Washington Street from R B Phillips.
-They would then open a Boarding House at that location.
-Lizzie would immigrate to California and marry R B Phillips in San Francisco in 1865.
+Between 1856-1861, John J and Mary Ellen Pleasant acquire land on Washington Street from Raspberry B Phillips.
+After renovations in 1869 they open their most prestigious Boarding House at that location.

-Mr. Phillips, originally from New York, was a barber with several land holdings.
+Mr. Phillips, originally from New York, was a barber with land holdings in San Francisco and Napa counties..
 There are several listings for an Elizabeth Phillips in San Francisco City directories.
-However she is listed as a “widow” which is curious but per an article link below, she stated they never lived together.
-In January 1868 RB was granted a divorce from Lizzie due to “willful desertion”.
+However she is listed as a “widow” which is curious but per an article link below, she stated she never lived with R.B.
+Phillips.
+In January 1868, RB was granted a divorce from Lizzie due to “willful desertion”.
 RB died of gastritis on June 6, 1868.
 MEP appears to have made his funeral arrangements.
 The handling of his land and rental payments appears to have caused friction between Mary and Lizzie.
 Regardless of the divorce, which she fails to mention, Lizzie believed the income from his land was her due.
 See newspaper article links below.

 At some point Lizzie remarried William B Peck who is listed as a chiropodist/foot doctor and saloon owner in the City Directories.
 Lizzie died in 1878 at the age of 33.
 According to William Willmore, she reportedly had several miscarriages or saw the death of her young babies with Mr. Peck.